Journal

 Published: 5 February 2026

-A clinical study published in 2025 adds to the growing evidence base by examining how specific wavelengths of light interact with scalp tissue and hair follicles.
+A 2025 clinical study examines how specific wavelengths of red and near-infrared light interact with scalp tissue and hair follicles, adding to the evidence base for photobiomodulation.

 Read article →